mahyarmirrashed/kubernetes-the-hard-way/docs/12-smoke-test.md

 ### Port Forwarding

 In this section you will verify the ability to access applications remotely using [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).
+If you are familiar with `tmux`, start a Tmux session for this part (install it with `apt-get install -y tmux`).

 Retrieve the full name of the `nginx` pod: